-We’re a law firm for the game changers; the smart thinkers; the ground breakers.
+We’re a law firm for the game changers; the smart thinkers; the groundbreakers.
 As a Top 20 law firm, we act as the legal advisors to the biggest names in revolutionary industries.
-We partner start up clients as they change the way we see the world.
+We partner with start-up clients as they change the way we see the world.
 And we support you, to be one of tomorrow’s brightest lawyers.
 We’re Taylor Wessing, and we’re trailblazing.
 We think it’s time you joined us.

-At Taylor Wessing, we focus on the four core industries changing the face of tomorrow: technology, media and communications, life sciences and healthcare, private wealth, and real estate, infrastructure and energy.
+At Taylor Wessing, we focus on the four core sectors changing the face of tomorrow: technology, media and communications, life sciences and healthcare, private wealth, and real estate, infrastructure and energy.

 International in our reach, we have over 2,000 employees in 17 jurisdictions across Europe, Asia and the Middle East.
 We work at the edge of tomorrow’s industries, and we do it across the globe, from London to Silicon Valley.

 Our innovative, modern approach is what defines us.
-Our clients range from promising new start ups to multinational leaders of industry, with a client base that includes 60% of the world’s top 50 brands.
-In every case, we provide specialised legal advice, backed by a finely tuned commercial intelligence.
+Our clients range from promising new start-ups to multinational leaders of industry, with a client base that includes 60% of the world’s top 50 brands.
+In every case, we provide specialised legal advice, backed by a fine-tuned commercial intelligence.

-Whether you’re a Law student or a non-Law student, we want to know that you’ve read as much as you can about law careers and, about our firm specifically.
-We want to see that you’ve given a lot of thought to why you want to work for us.
-Do your homework as well as you can, so that you can tell us why we’re the right firm for you.
+Whether you’re a law student or a non-law student, we want to know that you’ve read as much as you can about a career in law and, about our firm specifically.
+We want to see that you’ve given a lot of thought as to why you want to work for us, so that you can tell us why we’re the right firm for you.

 We are also a disability-confident organisation.
-We want to ensure all candidates are supported and able to perform at their best throughout our assessment process.
+We ensure all candidates are supported and able to perform at their best throughout our assessment process.
 If you require support for any reason including if this relates to a disability or health condition, please do let us know.
-All information will be treated as confidential.

 We’re the firm for the graduate who chases tomorrow, and the student who’s ahead of the curve.
 Music streamers.
 Avid gamers.
 Green supporters.
 Taylor Wessing lead the field in areas you already build your life around.
 So with us, you’ll build a career that combines your passion with your legal intelligence, to support the industries that will change our world.

-At Taylor Wessing, we’re renowned for the support we provide to clients, and we’re equally proud of the support we offer to our trainees.
+At Taylor Wessing, we’re renowned for the support we provide to clients, and we’re equally proud of the support we offer to our trainee solicitors.
 With your drive and our phenomenal support package, you’ll open doors to become one of the brightest lawyers in your field.
-During your training contract, you’ll be legible for our benefits.
+During your training contract, you’ll be eligible for our benefits.

-Social and sporting events also make sure that you’ll be surrounded by new friends at the firm from the outset.
+Social and sporting events also ensure you’ll be surrounded by new friends at the firm from the outset.

 Things can happen quickly, and you learn quickly as a result.
 Soak things up and get involved.
 Be resilient and trust the process.
 Make yourself a valuable part of the team.